niess/python-appimage/docs/src/apps.md

     this performs a direct copy of the local package, which has several limitations.

+!!!
+Tip
+    All lines in `requirements.txt` file starting with `#` are treated as comments.

 {{ begin(".capsule") }}
 ### Entry point script